droid-php/droid-module-nfs-client/README.md

 The steps involved are:-

-1. Update platform packages.
-2. Install the nfs-common package.
+1. Install the nfs-common package.
-3. Create a mount-point for an NFS share.
+2. Create a mount-point for an NFS share.
-4. Restart the NFS Common service.
+3. Restart the NFS Common service.
-5. Mount an NFS share.
+4. Mount an NFS share.

 ## Assumptions